ditdotdev/dit/docs/src/lifecycle/kubernetes.rst

 Each commit corresponds to a VolumeSnapshot.

-By default, Titan will make all ports available on the local system.
+By default, Datadatdat will make all ports available on the local system.
 This is accomplished by running `kubectl port-forward` for each known port.
 This is a fairly fragile process, since that process can die or the system restarted at any time.
 This will be replaced with a more reliable mechanism